xo/usql/README.md

 for the amazing PostgreSQL's `psql` command -- including all bells/whistles -- but with the added benefit of working with practically any database.

+This is a continuing, and on-going effort -- and a substantial, good-faith attempt has been made to provide support for the most frequently used aspects/features of `psql`.

+Note, however, that `usql` is not close to a 100% replacement/drop-in, and not-yet fully compatible with `psql`. ***CAVEAT USER***.

+#### TODO

 Eventually, `usql` developers hope to leverage the power of Go and have plans for more features than the base `psql` command provides.

-#### TODO

-A list of planned / in progress work:
+Currently, the list of planned / in progress work:

 ##### General
 1. .usqlpass file (ie .psqlpass)